alex-greene/BrandonJLa-Concept-Website/README.md

 This is a website I made for a web development elective I took in 9th grade as an assignment to make a website about a person.
 I am not a brandonjla stalker.
+Also I will not be making many changes unless info is inaccurate on the website, or there is a problem with it